lightning-tv/solid/docs/essentials/states.md

 };
 ```

 When `Button` is focused via the [useFocusManager](/primitives/useFocusManager.md), the `focus` state will be added to the button, causing the focus styles to be applied.
 And when focus is removed, the original styles on the element will be set.

-Be sure to set defaults on the original styles if applying a new style via state.
+> Be sure to set defaults on the original styles if applying a new style via state.
+Example: clipping: false, focus: { clipping: true }

 States can be added to components declaratively: